ECTFE: Physical and chemical properties

-ECTFE (ethylene chlorotrifluoroethylene) is a polymer known for its chemical resistance, making it suitable for various industrial applications.
-It is resistant to acids at high concentrations/temperatures, caustic media, oxidizing agents, and many solvents, similar to PTFE (polytetrafluoroethylene).
-One of the key properties of ECTFE is its permeation resistance to large molecules, which is generally slow and not significant in practical applications.
+ECTFE is resistant to acids at high concentrations and temperatures, caustic media, oxidizing agents, and many solvents.
+Its chemical resistance is similar to that of PTFE.
+Permeation of this polymer by large molecules is slow and thus is not relevant in final applications.
 Small molecules, however, may permeate through the polymer matrix.
 In lining or coating applications using ECTFE, permeability of certain small molecules determines the lifetime of anti-corrosion protection.
 Small molecules such as H_{2}O, O_{2}, Cl_{2}, H_{2}S, HCl, HF, HBr, N_{2}, H_{2}, and CH_{3}OH are relatively mobile in the polymer matrix and lead to measurable effects.
-This permeation resistance is particularly critical in lining and coating applications, where the material is used to protect underlying layers, such as fiber-reinforced plastic (FRP) or steel, from corrosive substances.
-The polymer's resistance to permeation is attributed to the presence of chlorine atoms in the polymer chain, which occupies free volume and restricts the movement of small molecules through the material.
+Permeation resistance of the polymer is critical for lining and coating applications because permeating species may attack the underlying mechanical layers, such as fibre-reinforced plastic (FRP) or steel.
+High permeation resistance to small molecules is a consequence of the free volume occupied by the chlorine atoms in the polymer chain.

-ECTFE finds applications in various industries due to its favorable chemical resistance properties, providing durable and reliable protection in harsh environments.